oly-exams/exam_tools/docs/index.md

 1. Repeat if translation in more languages is needed
 1. [Assign the languages to the students and submit](assign_exams.md)

+To guide you through this process we prepared a [**step-by-step**](step_by_step.md) guide which reports the tasks that you already completed and explains how to perfom the next steps.

 ## Components